-On this track, we presented techniques to use with teens who are prone to running away.
+In this section, we presented techniques to use with teens who are prone to running away.
 These techniques were: Uncovering the Motives; Winning Cooperation; and Establishing Authority.

-On the next track, we will discuss teen promiscuity on several levels.
-These levels are: educating the parent; teen self-esteem; and internet activity.
+In the next section, we will discuss teen promiscuity on several levels.
+These levels are: educating the parent; teen self-esteem; and internet activity

 Online Continuing Education QUESTION 13

 What are four techniques that parents can use with a teen who is prone to running away?